John-Hayes-Reed/bottled_observers/README.md

 ## Code of Conduct

-Everyone interacting in the BottledObservers project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/bottled_observers/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the BottledObservers project’s codebases, issue trackers, chat rooms and mailing lists is expected to have a beer or two before and enjoy life.
+Oh yeah and apparently this too: [code of conduct](https://github.com/[USERNAME]/bottled_observers/blob/master/CODE_OF_CONDUCT.md).